ICOSSE '18: Industry, Innovation and Sustainability

 - Bhavik Bakshi, Ohio State University

-- Heriberto Cabezas, U.S. EPA; Pazmany Peter Catholic University
+- Heriberto Cabezas, U.S. Environmental Protection Agency; Pazmany Peter Catholic University

 - Mike Gromacki, Dixie Chemical